ckosiol/hpc-help/publications.rst

 - https://doi.org/10.1093/aob/mcae022 - Phylogenomic analysis reveals five independently evolved African forage grass clades in the genus Urochloa

 2023:
+-  https://doi.org/10.1093/gbe/evad113 - Selection on the fly: short term adaptation to an altered sexual selection regime in Drosophila pseudoobscura
 - https://doi.org/10.1111/nph.19421 - Global analysis of Poales diversification – parallel evolution in space and time into open and closed habitats
 - https://doi.org/10.1093/hr/uhad211 - SMRT–AgRenSeq-d in potato (Solanum tuberosum) as a method to identify candidates for the nematode resistance Gpa5
 - https://doi.org/10.1111/nph.19421 - Global analysis of Poales diversification – parallel evolution in space and time into open and closed habitats